 - Change your bra on a regular basis, at least once in a day.
 This prevents discomfort due to sweat and leakage from the nipples.

 - Check your breasts every day for any changes.
-If you notice any irregular changes that cause you worry, do not hesitate to contact your doctor.
+If you notice any irregular changes that cause you to worry, do not hesitate to contact your doctor.

-- Make simple exercises like arm rotations a part of your everyday work out to prevent the breasts from sagging during pregnancy.
+- Make simple exercises, like arm rotations, a part of your everyday work out to prevent the breasts from sagging during pregnancy.

 Also Read: How to Deal With Cracked or Bleeding Nipples